lucafe/PCE4UDDE_matlab_codes/2ch_Probability/README.md

-﻿# Basic Concepts of Probability Theory
+# Basic Concepts of Probability Theory

 In this folder, you can find the codes that are used in the second chapter of the Master thesis:
-“Basic Concepts of Probability Theory”.
+*“Basic Concepts of Probability Theory”*.
 In particular, you can find:

 -	**Density_estimators**[*script*] compares the estimates of the probability density function of a standard normal distribution.